How To Buy a Home

 Step 5: Get homeowners insurance

-In some cases, homeowners include insurance contingencies in their offers to protect them in instances where they can’t obtain coverage for certain events, such as earthquakes in areas where these are common, or toxic mold in homes with a history of this issue, NOLO explained.
+In some cases, homeowners include insurance contingencies in their offers to protect them if they can’t obtain coverage for certain events, such as earthquakes in areas where these are common, or toxic mold in homes with a history of this issue.
+Such contingencies can also play a role in your overall loan amount and how you approach finalizing your budget.

-Homeowners insurance will protect you financially in the event that your home sustains damage or becomes unlivable because of a disaster.
-Having this coverage in place from Day 1 of homeownership can provide you peace of mind that your investment is protected against the unexpected.
+Homeowner’s insurance will protect you financially if your home sustains damage or becomes unlivable because of a disaster.
+Having this coverage in place from Day 1 of homeownership can provide you peace of mind that your investment is protected against the unexpected, and can also help support your budgeting process so you’re prepared if an unplanned event occurs.

-Bank Midwest makes the process of getting a homeowners insurance policy simple.
+Bank Midwest makes getting a homeowner’s insurance policy simple.
 Our mortgage and insurance professionals work closely together to ensure you have the right coverage for your needs.
+As the sellers finalize the sale and you close on your new home, confirm that your policy is active and ready to protect the property.

-Looking for more information about the homebuying process and how Bank Midwest can help you along the way?
+Looking for more information about the homebuying process?

 ‹ Return to the Blog